timbran-project/moor/cores/cowbell/README.md

     be made in-MOO, they are meant to be merged back into the repository as the canonical version.

+## Development

+To compile / validate your changes use the provided `Makefile`

+ * `make` will use the latest mooR release (via docker) to compiler / import "*.moo" into a local generated old-style textdump file, for the purpose of validation
+ * `make clean` will destroy said file
+ * `make gen.objdir` will build a new objdef dir from the local changes.
+ * `make rebuild` will build a new objdef dir with your local changes and then (WARNING) *overwrite* your local changes.
+Think of this is as a formatting step (for prior to commit, etc)

+To run a moor instance with the provided core database, first make sure you don't have any old database files lying around locally, and then run

+`docker compose up`

 More doc later.